Board Member Responsibilities & Leadership Roles

 • Seek representatives from government, educators, faith groups, and business sectors

-• Value of time are as much as a person’s capacity for financial contributions
+• Value time as much as a person’s capacity for financial contributions

 • Consider a person’s flexible schedule, interest in the community, and willingness to roll up their sleeves